 American Literary Traditions I

-This course introduces American literature from its beginnings to the Civil War, a span of over 250 years from Pocahontas and the Pilgrims all the way to Emerson, Hawthorne, Melville, Whitman and Dickinson.
-Our readings will trace the emergence of what we now know as “America” from the small and struggling British colonies of Virginia and New England, founded early in the 1600s on lands cultivated for millennia by Native Americans.
-We will consider the early “contact zones” in which settler societies from Europe met and mingled with indigenous Native American cultures, languages, and literatures; the institution of slavery as the foundation of American economies, and the growing contributions of free and enslaved African-Americans to the development of a distinctive “American” voice and literary tradition; and the literature of the American Revolution that established the United States as an independent nation.
+“Nations are narratives”—so our historians tell us.
+That means the voices of a nation’s artists and writers help to tell us who we are, even to create our very identity as a nation.
+So what are the narratives of our nation, the United States?
+This course traces the emergence of what we now know as “America” from the small and struggling British colonies of Virginia and New England, founded early in the 1600s on lands cultivated for millennia by Native Americans.
+We will consider the early “contact zones” in which settler societies from Europe met and mingled with indigenous Native American cultures, languages, and literatures; the institution of slavery as the foundation of American economies, and the growing contributions of free and enslaved African-Americans to the development of a distinctive American voice and literary tradition; and the literature of the American Revolution that established the United States as an independent nation.
 Finally, we will conclude with several works from the American Renaissance that characterize an emerging modern American literary tradition.
-Requirements include brief weekly response papers, class participation, midterm and final examinations, and two short papers designed to develop research and writing skills.

 In this class, we are going to write poetry, think about poetry and talk about poetry from a number of different perspectives.
 We're going to read modern, contemporary and not-so-contemporary poetry, as well as works that move across genres (prose poetry, poetic films), media (print, photography, the Internet, the desert of the real), and languages and cultures.
 We will consider what poetry means in this spectacular age, but we will also explore more pragmatic concerns: where does one find out about poets?
 Where does one publish poems?
 Where does one discuss new poetry?
 In addition to weekly writing exercises, we will engage in three longer projects allowing the students to develop and work on their own particular lines of aesthetic inquiry.